The Upper Midwest Latin American Studies Initiative

 December 4, 2020 (for expenditures beginning in mid-February 2021 and ending by August 14, 2021)

-**Not applicable for 2020-21: IMPORTANT NOTE: Awards that include foreign travel must receive travel approval from the U.S. Department of Education at least 45 days in advance of travel and have strict airline parameters.
+IMPORTANT NOTE: Awards that include foreign travel must receive travel approval from the U.S. Department of Education at least 45 days in advance of travel and have strict airline parameters.
 All air travel, domestic or foreign, must be on a U.S. carrier.
 Award recipients are strongly encouraged to contact the campus assigned to process their award before making any travel plans.
 Funds that are intended for travel are contingent on approval from the U.S. Department of Education.

 A Complete Application Includes: